This post may contain affiliate links. Please read our privacy policy.

 - Cinnamon stick – Adds such a beautiful, rounded, warm spice.

 - Coconut cream – The thicker, creamier version of coconut milk.
-Here, it adds thickness to the drink.
+Here, it adds thickness and body to the drink.
+Don’t use cream of coconut, which will make the drink too thick and too sweet since you’re adding sweetened condensed milk.

-- Condensed milk – Makes this drink deliciously sweet and creamy.
+- Sweetened condensed milk – Makes this drink deliciously sweet and creamy.

 - Evaporated milk – Adds more creaminess and smooths out the coconut flavor.